fmaste/Haskell/doc/TypeCheckingAndInference.md

 ## The Monomorphism Restriction

-The explanation of the first ```myAdd``` example was a little more general, its semantics is formally described.
+The explanation of the first ```myAdd``` example was a little more general and its semantics is formally described in [Haskell 2010 Report - 4.5.5](https://www.haskell.org/onlinereport/decls.html#sect:monomorphism-restriction).

-Haskell places certain extra restrictions on the generalization step called the monomorphism restriction.
+Haskell places certain extra restrictions on the generalization step, related to type classes, called the monomorphism restriction.

 ### Motivation